 - Pop-up events; and

+The updated Solid Waste Management Master Plan (SWMMP) will define how our waste management system will support the Guelph community as it grows.
 A number of important operational, strategic and service-level questions will be explored during the review process:

 - Where are we now in terms of program performance and waste diversion and where do we want to be in the future?